MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-viewing-and-investigating-alerts-for-dotnetapps.md

         ![Screenshot showing Overall Component Health.](./media/om2016-appmonitoring-dashboard-investigate-alerts-by-appgroup.png)

     To work with data collected by client-side monitoring, in the Operations console, on the navigation pane, select the **Monitoring** button, expand **Application Monitoring\.NET Monitoring**, and then the application name (client) folder.
-The client-side monitoring process is very similar to server-side monitoring, except that you select **All Performance Data** and **Overall Component Health** in the application name (client) folder to view alerts pertaining to the client-side monitoring for the application group.
+The client-side monitoring process is similar to server-side monitoring, except that you select **All Performance Data** and **Overall Component Health** in the application name (client) folder to view alerts pertaining to the client-side monitoring for the application group.

-    To verify client-side application monitoring is working, go to the application group state view and the **CSM Application Component** will have application monitoring status filled in.
+    To verify client-side application monitoring is working, go to the application group state view, and the **CSM Application Component** will have application monitoring status filled in.

     > [!NOTE]
     > Client-side monitoring is an extension of server-side monitoring that isn't enabled by default.
 You set it up through the same template as server-side monitoring.
 It might take a few minutes to discover the objects after you set up client-side monitoring.